junxit/us-congress-bills-114/metadata.md

 - 2015-06-10 — Message on Senate action sent to the House.
 - 2015-06-10 — Received in the House.
 - 2015-06-10 — Referred to the House Committee on Energy and Commerce.
+- 2015-06-12 — Referred to the Subcommittee on Environment and the Economy.
+- 2015-10-22 — Subcommittee Hearings Held.
+- 2015-10-28 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2015-10-28 — Subcommittee Consideration and Mark-up Session Held.
+- 2015-11-17 — Committee Consideration and Mark-up Session Held.
+- 2015-11-18 — Committee Consideration and Mark-up Session Held.
+- 2015-11-18 — Ordered to be Reported by Voice Vote.
+- 2015-11-19 — Placed on the Union Calendar, Calendar No. 264.
+- 2015-11-19 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+114-346.
+- 2015-11-19 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+114-346.